pillalam/functional-regression/README.md

-# Branch for CNAP1.0 Release - Cloud Native Application Platform
+# Branch for Helion Stackato Release 4.0